-- PEQAB strongly suggests the distribution and reviewing of samples of student work prior to the site visit to allow for a Desk Review in advance.
-Where that is not possible, a minimum of 90 minutes will have to been found somewhere in the site visit agenda for the EERP members to conduct this crucial task. - In the alternative and when/if practicable, the institution may give EERP/PEC members appropriate/limited access to an area of the institution's learning system which has been pre-populated with anonymized student work.
-This would allow the EERP/PEC to select random samples of student work submitted to courses in the terminal years of the program.
-The work should be compiled in such a way as to preserve student anonymity and to provide the EERP/PEC with the other aspects/context of the work (assignment, course syllabi etc.) specified above. - In the absence of existing disclosures, PEQAB advises all degree granting institutions quality assured by the Postsecondary Education Quality Assessment Board to notify students of the potential use of samples of student work on their websites.
-The Secretariat suggests the following language, developed in consultation with the Office of the Information and Privacy Commissioner of Ontario: Anonymized copies of student work (essays, exams and other) submitted in courses may be made available to the External Expert Review Panel members as a part of the quality assurance process for academic degree programs in Ontario.
+- The Secretariat strongly suggests the distribution and re-marking of samples of student work prior to the site visit to allow for a desk review in advance of the site visit.
+Where that is not possible, a minimum of 90 minutes will have to been found somewhere in the agenda for the External Expert Review Panel member(s) to conduct this crucial task. - In the alternative and when/if practicable, the institution may give External Expert Review Panels/PECs appropriate/limited access to an area of the institution's learning system which has been pre-populated with anonymized student work.
+This would allow External Expert Review Panels/PECs to select at random samples of student work submitted to courses in the terminal years of the program.
+The work should be compiled in such a way as to preserve student anonymity and to provide External Expert Review Panels/PECs with the other aspects/context of the work (assignment, course syllabi etc.) specified above. - In the absence of existing disclosures, the Secretariat advises all degree granting institutions quality assured by the Postsecondary Education Quality Assessment Board to notify students of the potential use of samples of student work on their websites.
+The Secretariat suggests the following language, developed in consultation with the Office of the Information and Privacy Commissioner of Ontario: Anonymized copies of student work (essays, exams and other) submitted in courses may be made available to the External Expert Review Panel member(s) as a part of the quality assurance process for academic degree programs in Ontario.